-Children’s Medical Center has a standard payment policy in place.
+Children’s has a standard payment policy in place.
 This policy allows Children’s to treat all families equally.
 This standard is based on several factors including amount owed.
 Payment plans are a part of the standard policy and plans are setup with regular processes.
-Please call (214) 456-BILL or (214) 456-2455 to find out more about payment plans.
+Please call 866-772-0071 to find out more about payment plans.

-Physicians are not employed by Children’s Medical Center.
-You may receive two different statements: one for hospital services, and one for professional services.
+Physicians are not employed by Children’s Health.
+You may receive multiple statements.

 We believe that drawing blood from children is a special skill.
 Those who do so in the lab at Children’s are taught to meet the unique needs of pediatric patients.
 Children’s also has a Pain Free initiative aimed to reduce anxiety and fears related to procedural pain.
 Not all insurance companies recognize Children’s as a preferred provider for lab services.
 If this is true of your plan, you might be charged an additional out-of-pocket expense for tests conducted at Children’s.
 Please ask your plan administrator if you have any questions.

-Children’s Medical Center can provide an estimate of services.
-Please ask a member in the admissions or Customer Service staff for this service.
+Yes, Children’s can provide an estimate of services.
+Please ask a member in the admissions department or Patient Financial Services.
 You may need to provide some demographic, insurance, and specific procedure information for the most accurate estimate.

-Why are there physicians at Children’s Medical Center that are out of network with our insurance, while Children’s is in network?
+Why are there physicians at Children’s Health that are out of network with our insurance, while Children’s is in network?

 Children’s is a tertiary care hospital specializing in pediatrics and our charges may be higher than those in your physician’s office or a in a community hospital.
 However, our charges are similar to those in other pediatric specialty facilities.